-Hood College encourages conscientious efforts to seek help for illicit drug, and/or excessive alcohol or cannabis use and provides a variety of ways for employees to receive confidential assistance.
-The College will not hold a request for assistance against an employee; however, Hood reserves the right to take appropriate action as each situation may dictate.
+Hood College encourages conscientious efforts to seek help for illicit drug or excessive alcohol use and provides a variety of ways for employees to receive confidential assistance.
+The College will not hold a request for assistance against an employee; however the Hood reserves the right to take appropriate action as each situation may dictate.
 The safety of the campus and the employee is an important concern at all times.

-The College provides free confidential counseling through BHS, our Employee Assistance Program vendor.
-BHS records are confidential.
-Statistics regarding referrals may be released; however, employees or family members will not be identified.
+The College provides free confidential counseling through Prime Employee Assistance Program, Inc. Prime Employee Assistance Program, Inc. records are confidential.
+Statistics regarding referrals may be released; however employees or family members will not be identified.
 For more information, see Section 718 Employee Assistance Program.

-The College also provides a psychiatric benefit for alcohol and drug abuse rehabilitation through the UMR health care plans.
-For more information, see Section 712 Health Insurance.
+The College also provides a psychiatric benefit for alcohol and drug abuse rehabilitation through the CareFirst health care plan.
+For more information, see Section 711 Health Insurance.